oikos-cash/oikos-docs-bsc/content/historical-data.md

 ### Using an Archive Node

-You can also use an Ethereum node with full historical state (an archive node) to read the blockchain state at some block in the past.
+You can also use an BNB node with full historical state (an archive node) to read the blockchain state at some block in the past.

 Query using the `{ blockTag: <Number> }` option to get state at a previous block (note the call will fail if the contract was not deployed at the block).
 Note: usage of this feature of `ethers` and `web3` requires a provider that is a full archive node.
 [Infura](https://infura.io) and [QuikNode](https://quicknode.io) both provide access to archive nodes for monthly costs.
 This is supported in [OikosJs](libraries/oikos-js.md) via the underlying `.contract` property in every contract target.